Duncan Marshall

 Duncan McLean Marshall (September 24, 1872 – January 16, 1946) was a Canadian journalist, publisher, rancher and politician in the provinces of Ontario and Alberta.

-Marshall represented the electoral district of Olds in the Legislative Assembly of Alberta, and served in the Cabinet of Premiers Alexander Cameron Rutherford, Arthur Sifton, and Charles Stuart as Alberta's second Minister of Agriculture from 1909 to 1921.
-Marshall later severed as a Ontario Member of Provincial Parliament in Ontario for the electoral district of Peel, and was appointed to the Cabinet of Premier Mitchell Hepburn, serving as the Ontario's Minister of Agriculture from 1934 to 1937.
+Marshall represented the electoral district of Olds in the Legislative Assembly of Alberta, and served in the Cabinets of Premiers Alexander Cameron Rutherford, Arthur Sifton, and Charles Stuart as Alberta's second Minister of Agriculture from 1909 to 1921.
+Marshall later served as an Ontario Member of Provincial Parliament in Ontario for the electoral district of Peel, and was appointed to the Cabinet of Premier Mitchell Hepburn, serving as the Ontario's Minister of Agriculture from 1934 to 1937.
 Marshall was then appointed to the Senate of Canada in 1938, serving as a Senator from Ontario until his death in 1946.

 Early life

 Marshall was born on September 24, 1872, in Elderslie Township, Ontario, to John Marshall and Margaret McMurchy.
 Marshall attended Walkerton High School and the Owen Sound Collegiate and Vocational Institute.

 Marshall's first employment was as a teacher at Gillies Hill, Ontario, Canada.